helwan-linux/helwan/CONTRIBUTING.md

 > ✅ = Included and customized
 > ⚠️ = Exists but not tightly integrated
 > ❌ = Not available by default

 ---
----

 ## 📣 Final Word

 This project started with a vision:
 **To empower developers in the world with real, open, native tools.**

-If you're here, you're part of that.
+If you're here, you're part of that vision.

 Let’s build something meaningful together 🚀
 — *Saeed Badreldin*